 Mollymook is nestled on the quiet New South Wales south coast just three and a half hours drive from Sydney.
 It is a beachside destination for those looking for a quiet, slower-paced weekend escape.
 We drove down to Mollymook for just that reason; some rest and relaxation as the summer heat begins to ease off, making way for more crisp mornings and cosy twilight hours.
-Here is a snapshot for what to do in Mollymook on your weekend away.
+Here is a snapshot of things to do in Mollymook on your weekend away.

-Where to Stay in Mollymook
+Things to do in Mollymook

 We checked in and plugged in the car (they have electric car chargers in the parking area, bravo) and settled into our room.